hyperform/hyperform-l10n/README.md

 # ...cd into it
 cd hyperform-l10n

-# create the special translation strings, that are not provided
+# create a base translation with the strings provided
-# by Mozilla.
-Take a look at src/de.json for the possible source
-# strings to translate.
-cp src/de.json src/la.json
-$EDITOR src/la.json
+# by Mozilla:
+make src/la.js

 # Done?
 Great!
-Now, pull in the translations from Mozilla:
-make dist/hyperform.la.js

-# Take a look at dist/hyperform.la.js.
-If you want, change all translations in
-# the first block, that are problematic.
-You can also choose to just keep them
-# as they are.
+Now, edit that file.
+Change the Mozilla
+# translations where necessary and add the missing ones,
+# that are commented out towards the end of the file:
-$EDITOR dist/hyperform.la.js
+$EDITOR src/la.js

+# Add your language to the first line in the Makefile so
+# that it gets built automatically:
+sed -i '1s/$/ la/' Makefile

+# Create the final files in the `dist` folder:
+make

 # Add your files and commit your changes...
-git add src/la.json dist/hyperform.la.js
+git add src/la.js dist/hyperform.la.js dist/hyperform.la.cjs.js
-git commit -m 'add Latin translation (la)' src/la.json dist/hyperform.la.js
+git commit -m 'add Latin translation (la)'

 # ...and push them to your fork:
 git push